shakilkhan2/speedy-toy-front-end/README.md

 - User can also check details info of the product but login is mandatory.
 - You can also read our blog to the blogs section.

+* User can search toys by toy name.

 ### Don't forget to visit our site: https://speedy-toy.web.app/